 Assemble your drink by adding your mint leaves and your sugar to the cold glass.

 Muddle your mint and your all natural sugar together.

-What is muddling you ask, no it’s different than meddling, you actually want someone to muddle for you! 🙂 It’s gently crushing the mint along with sugar using a muddler (or even the end of a rolling pin should work).
+What is muddling you ask?
+Different from meddling, you actually want someone to muddle for you! 🙂 It’s gently crushing the mint along with sugar using a muddler (or even the end of a rolling pin or thick wooden spoon should work).
 Just don’t maul it, this article is quite comical about what can happen if you over-muddle your mint.

-Next pour in a dribble of bourbon and mixing with the minty sugar for a minute, allowing the sugar to dissolve.
+Next pour in a dribble of bourbon, mixing with the minty sugar for a minute, allowing the sugar to dissolve.
 Pour in a scoop of crushed ice and then pour in the balance of your bourbon.

-Fill the glass with crushed ice and add club soda to top it off.
+Fill the glass with crushed ice and top it off with club soda.

 If you don’t like a strong julep, simply make it in a taller glass, adding more club soda.
 It is quite strong in a small glass, though not bad!
 If you want to be traditional, serve it in a chilled silver cup.

 Or perhaps you’d like to try an Irish Mule, my take on an Irish Whiskey?